 Often people forget the minor detail of centering the scope base mount to the bore of the rifle.

 If you don't do this correctly you will waste tons of ammo and no matter how much you try to zero the rifle it will have a horizontal offset.

 Compared to other cheap mounts like the AIMS, UTG mounts, the SADLAK gives the rifle way better alignment, tightness for accuracy.

 The SADLAK and Springfield Armory base mounts are the most reliable options on the market.
 The SADLAK mount is the lightest for weighing just 0.57 lbs with full steel construction.

 The Springfield mount weighs about 1.2 lbs.

 The M1A stock right out of the box is typically very low, so having a tall mount while chin welding the rifle isn't the best.

-Th SADLAK Steel version is the next best one out of all.
-It’s a bit harder to install but with multiple contact points help with maintaining zero.
+Th SADLAK Steel version is the second best one .
+It's a bit harder to install but with multiple contact points helps with maintaining zero.